 Fall: When cooler temperatures hit, you’ll find more elk and bears in the valleys (and usually don’t have to leave the car to see them).
 Head to the remote Cataloochee Valley for likely sightings of elk and out to Cades Cove for the bears, though be aware that a trip to Cades Cove can be an hours-long, bumper-to-bumper, 11-mile drive.
 On foot you can expect to see black bears and elks anywhere in the park.
 Remember to keep 50 yards between yourself and the wildlife when you go looking for them.
 The park is also known for its foliage, so opt for a trail that cuts through old-growth, hardwood forest, like the Albright Grove Loop off the eight-mile Maddron Bald Trail and the six-mile Low Gap Trail up to Mount Cammerer and back.

-Where to Stay in the Great Smoky Mountains
+Where to Stay in Great Smoky Mountains National Park

 The wildly varying character of each backcountry campsite reveals different aspects of the Smokies’ long history and allows for every kind of camping experience.
 Lower Ekaneetlee/campsite 89, at the mouth of Ekaneetlee Creek along Eagle Creek Trail, marks the beginning of a Cherokee track that settlers followed across the ridgeline to settle the Cades Cove valley (the old railroad tracks from a later logging camp are still there).
 Some options, like West Prong/campsite 18, in northwestern Tremont on the Tennessee side, and Big Hemlock/campsite 40, in Cataloochee Valley to the northeast, are relatively short, gradual hikes from the main trailheads of West Prong Trail and Rough Fork Trail, respectively, which make them perfect for a quick overnighter or a child’s first backcountry experience.
 West Prong has plenty of trees for shade and hammocks; Big Hemlock is partitioned by huge logs so that an outing feels private even when the site is full.
 Expect campsites like Proctor/campsite 86, at the mouth of Hazel Creek, located in the area along Fontana Lake’s north shore, or Rough Creek/campsite 24, at the head of Little River’s East Prong along Rough Creek Trail, to fill up faster due to their prime fishing locales.

 You don’t have to leave your car to enjoy the Smokies.
 The 11-mile Cades Cove scenic drive and six-mile Roaring Fork Motor Nature Trail are worth doing to experience the park’s varied landscapes, even if you plan to spend most of your visit on foot.
-Last year the park opened a new 16-mile-long section of the Foothills Parkway in Tennessee from the town of Walland to Wears Valley, near Pigeon Forge, with new area views from the crest of Chilhowee Mountain.
+In 2018, the park opened a new 16-mile-long section of the Foothills Parkway in Tennessee from the town of Walland to Wears Valley, near Pigeon Forge, with area views from the crest of Chilhowee Mountain.

 With no mountain-biking trails and steep, narrow roads that host a lot of car traffic, there’s little opportunity to cycle in the park, except for Cades Cove, which from early May to late September is closed to vehicles on Wednesday and Saturday mornings until 10 A.M.
 The one-way loop allows for plenty of wildlife viewing and stops at 19th-century homes.